sharonho1215/sharonho1215.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "Sharon Ho, combining Engineering and Medicine"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
 I am Sharon Ho, a 6th year medical student with MEng in University of Cambridge with an interest in MedTech, synthetic biology and AI in Medicine.
-I hope to combine Medicine and Engineering.
+I am in a unique position where I can read both the medical language and the engineering language.
+I hope to combine Medicine and Engineering to transform healthcare.